Door of Breath II, 2024

 part of the performance program of LISTE Basel, Switzerland

-Video Excerpt
+Video

-sculpture made in collaboration with James J.A.
+Sculpture made in collaboration with James J.A.
 Mercer

 Twister, MoMA PS1, Queens, NY, 2016